marhan/spring-boot-micrometer-sample/README.md

 This project is meant as sandbox for experiments and sample implementation for Spring Boot 2 with Micrometer.

+The state of this repository is still **work in progress**, but should run without issues.

 # Introductions

 * [Concepts of Micrometer](https://micrometer.io/docs/concepts)